musketeers-br/vault-link/README.md

 Vault-Link is a security solution designed to safeguard sensitive information on InterSystems IRIS environments.

 It is a wrapper to access secrets stored into key vaults.
+Here we are using [Hashicorp Vault Community](https://www.vaultproject.io/) as a key vault.

+This project was inspired in [this idea from InterSystems Ideas portal](https://ideas.intersystems.com/ideas/DP-I-179).

 ## Features